 The Integrated Audit / Laika + Laika Compliance

-Similar to ByteChek, Laika offers an “under-one-roof” SOC compliance management and audit solution.
+ByteChek, Laika offers an “under-one-roof” SOC compliance management and audit solution.
 Laika Compliance, an independently-owned CPA firm, is the integrated audit partner of Laika, the SaaS company.

 As we pointed out in our ByteChek article, the independence of an external auditor is important for ensuring the quality of said audit.
 While the consultant-auditor-in-one relationship exists and has led to thousands of successful audits, it has also gone wrong in the past.